sergey-shandar/public/articles/blockset05.md

 ## Merging Repositories

-We can merge to repositories by copying all files from one repository into another one.
+We can merge repositories by simply copying all files from one repository into another one.

 ```shell
 > cd old/